ujwaltj/AgifyAPI/README.md

 This project contains automated tests for the [Agify.io](https://agify.io) API using Playwright, TypeScript, and Cucumber (BDD).

 ## Features
-- Test single name API requests
+- feature name identifyAge.feature
-- Test multiple names using Scenario Outline
+It has 2 scenarios
+- To predict age by entering name of a person
+- Agify API - Predict ages for names

 ## Run
 npm test